vittau/blog/_posts/2017-11-19-emulating-the-sharp-x68000-and-the-roland-mt-32.markdown

     <p class="post-image-caption"><a href="https://www.philscomputerlab.com/" target="_blank">PhilsComputerLab</a> posted this comprehensive guide for the installation of the Munt emulator.
 In our case, finishing step 2 will suffice</p>
 </div>

-Now run Munt, and open the emulator settings.
+Now, while running Munt, open the XM6 emulator and go to the settings.
 There, you'll find a tab for MIDI which you'll have to set up like the screenshot below.

 <div class="post-image">
     <a href="{{ site.baseurl }}/img/posts/xm6-settings.png" target="_blank"><img src="{{ site.baseurl }}/img/posts/xm6-settings.png"/></a>